-The response introduces a clear central idea (This excerpt describes the author's lack of connection with a husband and expresses how different these two people are) and a writing strategy (The use of first-person Point-of-View details the narrator's side of the story-which makes the excerpt as one-sided as their marriage seems and the narrator uses point-of-view to show how she feels) that establish the criteria for analysis.
+The response introduces a clear central idea (This excerpt describes the author's lack of connection with a husband and expresses how different these two people are) and a writing strategy (The use of first-person Point-of-View details the narrator's side of the story which makes the excerpt as one-sided as their marriage seems and the narrator uses point-of-view to show how she feels) that establish the criteria for analysis.
 The response demonstrates an appropriate analysis of the author's use of point of view to develop the central idea (A description of laziness greatly contrasts that of the husband's constant curiousity and The narrator finally expresses that everything done is done "mistakenly," because it is compared to the husband neverending motion).
 The response presents ideas sufficiently, making adequate use of relevant evidence to support analysis [The man ("he") is a whirlwind of numerous likes and styles, most of which are not shared with the narrator and The narrator finds joy in a few select things, unlike the husband, who is described as "never idle"].
-The response exhibits logical organization of ideas and information to create a cohesive and coherent response by first introducing the central idea and the writing strategy, then presenting examples of the contrasts between the husband and wife followed by a concluding paragraph that reiterates the writing strategy, describing even the couple's early interaction as "light years away", giving the reader a unique perspective of their marital relationship.
-The response establishes and maintains a formal style, using precise language and sound structure (The Point-of-view remains in first person, but allows for some reminiscing of the couple's first memories together, in Rome).
-The response demonstrates partial control of conventions with occasional errors (Point-of-View; curiousity; mistakenly", because; together, in Rome) that do not hinder comprehension.
+The response exhibits logical organization of ideas and information to create a cohesive and coherent response by first introducing the central idea and the writing strategy, describing even the couple's early interaction as "light years away", giving the reader a unique perspective of their marital relationship.
+The response establishes and maintains a formal style, using precise language and sound structure (The Point-of-view remains in first person, but allows for some reminiscing of the couple's first memories together, in Rome) that do not hinder comprehension.

-Many people in the world are depressed or sad due to compadifferent aspects going on in their life.
-Some of those people are depressed due to Others Controlling their life creating a darkened atmosphere to live in.
-In this excerpt the author is about to express the central idea that your happiness shouldn't be dictated by another person through strong word chaice
+Many people in the world are depressed or sad dve to compare different aspects going on in their life.
+Some of those people are depressed due to Others controling their life creating a darkened atmosphere to live in.
+In this excerpt the author is about to express the central idea that your happiness shouldn't be dictated by another person through strong word choice.

-Being controling is not the best quality to inadequately or mistakenly" (Line 40).
-Through the use of the words "inadequately" and "mistateney" this person fells like everything she does is wrong. someone should never go through life believing everything they do is a mistake, a reck or disaster at any point.
-Yes, there is tailure but there is always something to epain from it.
-And No one should ever teel as it they gre in a "sad, barren place" (Line 23).
-The The author chose the words "sad" and "barren" to express the mental State of mind this person is living in because of her husband.
-Being unhappy because of your Spaule or partner isn't a risk of taking Being happy and living life is important.
-Lastly monument MINISTERNATION BEING CONTROLLED HOW to tell or what to do is one problem but being told or forced what to wear is a problem; "He is of "Invitated" shows how her husband is a controlling hossy person that dictates her life and happiness.
+Being controling is not the best quality to take on.
+Menning By controling another persons life could cause that person pain and to fell inferior, TRANSAMON MANNAMON MANNAMON "I teel I do everything inadequately or mistakenly" (Line 40).
+Through the use of the words "inadequately" and "mistakeney" this person fells like everything the does is wrong. someone should never go through life believing everything they do is a mistake, a reck or disaster at any point.
+Yes, there is tailure but there is always something to learn from it.
+And No one should ever feel as if they are in a "sad, barren place" (Line 23) The The author chose the Words "sad" and "barren" to express the mental State of mind this person is living in because of her husband.
+Being unhappy because of your Spouse or partner isn't a risk of taking.
+Being happy and living life is important.
+Lastly Munuantan Mining and and Being controled how to teel or what to do is one problem but being tood or forced what to wear is a problem; "He is Irritated if he sees me put a jumper on in the evening" (Line 2).
+The strong word Choice of "Irritated" Shows how her husband is a controlling bossy perion that dictates her life and happiness.

-INVITATED IF he sees me put a jumper on in

-The evening" (Line 2).
-The strong word Chaice

-Being happy my is very critical in this

-world.
-Life is special and should never be taken

-toy granted.
-Throughout this excerpt the author is

-able to convey months excerpt the author is
+Being happy monthly is very critical in this world.
+Life is special and should never be taken toy granted.
+Throughout this excerpt the author is able to convey month the central idea through Strong diction; The happiness of money life shouldn't be controled by another person.

-able to convey months excerpt idea through

-strong diction; The happiness of mones life

-shouldn't be controled by another person.